 When he arrived, Adam had lost about 27 pounds, was on sedating medications, a feeding tube and a ventilator.
 But he and his wife, Maureen, say all that changed at Shepherd Center, and fairly quickly.

 “The trauma center did the best they could, but the team at Shepherd Center knew exactly what to do,” Adam explains.
 “Within my first hour at Shepherd Center, they did a swallow test, and I was soon eating a ham and cheese sandwich.
 That night, they started weaning me off the medications I was on to help lift the fog of trauma and help me communicate my needs and start being responsible for my own care again.”

 Within a short 24 hours, Adam says he had been visited by most of the staff who would comprise his care team – and become like a second family – for the next five months.

-Today, Shepherd Center is the only specialized rehabilitation hospital with an ICU incorporated within its model of care and program.
+Today, Shepherd Center is the only freestanding, specialized rehabilitation hospital with an ICU incorporated into its continuum of care.
 It allows Shepherd Center to admit patients with catastrophic, highly complex injuries directly from trauma center units or ICUs as soon as they are stable enough to transfer.
 Then, they can start rehabilitation soon after admission, even while still in Shepherd Center’s ICU.
-The earlier specialized teams can evaluate and start treating these patients, the better their outcomes, says David DeRuyter, M.D., associate medical director of Critical Care Services at Shepherd Center.
+The earlier specialized teams can evaluate and start treating these patients, the better their outcomes, says David DeRuyter, M.D., medical director of Respiratory and Critical Care Services at Shepherd Center.